shannonpeng/shannonpeng.com/app/content/projects/vers-project.md

 VERS began as a fun quarantine project between 3 college friends in Summer 2020 and culminated in an official student-led production in early 2021, funded by The Council for the Arts at MIT (CAMIT).

-The **[official student-led MIT production <i class="fas fa-external-link-alt external-icon"></i>](https://versproject.herokuapp.com/team)** of VERS (January 15 - February 7, 2021) featured a cast of 8 actors, ran 72 shows, and reached an audience of 185 players.
+The **[official student-led MIT production <i class="fas fa-external-link-alt external-icon"></i>](https://versproject.herokuapp.com/team)** of VERS ran from January 15, 2021 to February 7, 2021.
+It featured a cast of 8 actors, ran 72 shows, and reached an audience of 185 players.
 It received glowing reviews:

 > SO.
 FREAKING.
 AWESOME.
 12/10 *-Alicia O.*